curiousest/curiousest.github.io/_posts/2019-06-18-time-management-calendar-fully-booked.md

 ## Observations, results, and conclusions

-- This strategy makes sense when there is consistency in your life.
-It doesn't make sense when there is high uncertainty - ex: you need to travel for work.
+- This strategy makes sense when there is consistency in my life.
+It doesn't make sense when there is high uncertainty - ex: I need to travel for work.
 Anecdotally, I've done this for a few weeks, then had disruptive weeks, took a while to recover, then resumed.
 - The weeks where I performed this activity were anecdotally more productive.
-They may also have been more mentally taxing.
+They were also more mentally taxing.
-- Sometimes you blow through a whole set of calendar items, ignoring them.
+- Sometimes I blow through a whole set of calendar items, ignoring them.
 That's ok.
-You can move them to the future.
+I can move them to the future.
-- You need to have some sort of goals framework or tasks list to generate calendar items from.
+- I need to have some sort of goals framework or tasks list to generate calendar items from.
-- You will have limited ability to perform productive activities outside of your standard full day of work.
-Make an achievable plan for future you.
+- I will have limited ability to perform productive activities outside of my standard full day of work.
+Make an achievable plan for future me.
-- Using calendar meetings to communicate with others in your personal life is very effiecient and unambiguous.
+- Using calendar meetings to communicate with others in my personal life is very efficient and unambiguous.
 With my significant other, it reduces conflict resulting from ambiguity, and events without calendar items are always at risk of miscommunication.
+- To follow the plan, it needs to be relevant to “today’s me” and I need to be invested - for example, leaving a recurring “write for 1hr” block in the morning gets ignored.